-WSDA has identified top priorities for improving the estimates made in this study.
+WSDA has identified top priorities for researchers to improve the estimates made in this study.
 These items were chosen because they relate to land uses with large acreages, large estimates of available nitrogen, or they would provide calibration for modeled estimates.